sahilrajput03/sahilrajput03/learn-bash.md

 # Output: cat: '~/myFile': No such file or directory
 cat $f3
 # Output: Life is good

+## HEY BUT WHY DOES THE QUOTES ONES DOESN'T WORK?
+# BCOZ THEY ARE EXECUTED LIKE:
+cat '~/myFile'
+# Output:
+# cat: '~/myFile': No such file or directory

+cat "~/myFile"
+# Output:
+# cat: '~/myFile': No such file or directory
 ```

 ## weird ?